MLB Playoffs TV Schedule 2019: What time, TV, c...

 - News Article

-The New York Yankees, leading 1-0 in the best of seven American League Championship Series, face the Houston Astros and starting pitcher Justin Verlander in Game 2 on Sunday, October 13, 2019 (10/13/19) at Minute Maid Park in Houston, Texas.
-The...
+The Houston Astros, tied 1-1 in the best of seven American League Championship Series, meet the New York Yankees in Game 3 on Tuesday, October 15, 2019 (10/15/19) at Yankee Stadium in the Bronx, New York.
+Gerrit Cole will start for the Astros...

 Tweets